koalacoding/yoBlog/README.md

     in the 'deleteBlog' view.
 30. Added a jQuery UI Dialog to confirm a post's deletion.
 31. It is now possible to modify a post.
+32. When modifying a post, post's initial title and content is put in the inputs.

 ## To do.
 * Originally limit the number of posts shown on a blog page.
 If the user scrolls down,